-Limits apply to superannuation contributions made from after-tax money, which could include your salary or investment proceeds.
+Limits apply to superannuation contributions made from after-tax money (which you don't claim a tax deduction on), which could include your salary or investment proceeds.
 These are known as ‘non-concessional contributions’.
 With the Government's super co-contribution scheme, by making a non-concessional contribution into your super, you may receive a benefit from the Government based on any after-tax contributions you make to your superannuation fund, if you meet the eligibility criteria.

 If your spouse or partner is a low income earner, a stay at home parent, or not working at present, he or she may not be receiving superannuation contributions from an employer.
 This makes it worth looking at ways to grow their super and by making a contribution yourself to your partner’s super account, you could benefit from a tax rebate.